Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 2. Make yourself familiar g2o, GTSAM and possibly other available factor graph libraries.
 Summarize main similarities and differences.
 3. Formulate bearing-only tracking as a nonlinear smoothing and optimization problem, using the Bayes tree framework.
 Investigate to which extent this formulation should be related to the matrix algebra of the ISAM2 SLAM method.
 4. Implement a solution to the nonlinear smoothing and optimization problem formulated in Task 3.
-5. Compare with benchmarking methods such as range-parameterized EKF and particle filter.
+5. Compare with benchmarking methods such as range-parameterized EKF and particle filter, using both simulated data and real data recorded from the cameras onboard milliAmpere.
 6. Write report.

 ## Proposed Tasks for the master thesis